How one central Ohio shelter helps domestic violence survivors - NewsBreak

 “You notice that that person’s either calling off a lot or if they’re coming in, they’re kind of having these bruises on their body, but they’re saying things like, ‘I fell into a door,’ ‘I fell downstairs,’ so you start noticing that,” said Howard.

-If you or a loved one is experiencing domestic violence, visit LSS Choices .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+If you or a loved one is experiencing domestic violence, visit LSS Choices.

 Comments / 0